apollo

 0

-About MESALAZINE
+About Mesalazine

-MESALAZINE belongs to a class of anti-inflammatory drugs used to treat ulcerative colitis.
+Mesalazine belongs to a class of anti-inflammatory drugs used to treat ulcerative colitis.
 Ulcerative colitis is a chronic inflammatory bowel disease that causes inflammation of the large intestine lining (colon).
 It produces ulcers on the colon's lining, which may cause bleeding and discharge of pus and mucus.
 Ulcerative proctitis is a condition in which ulcerative colitis solely affects the rear channel (rectum).
-MESALAZINE used for the treatment of ulcerative proctitis and is exclusively designed for rectal usage.
+Mesalazine used for the treatment of ulcerative proctitis and is exclusively designed for rectal usage.

-MESALAZINE contains Mesalazine, which works by inhibiting the production of certain chemical substances, such as prostaglandins, that cause pain and swelling.
+Mesalazine contains Mesalazine, which works by inhibiting the production of certain chemical substances, such as prostaglandins, that cause pain and swelling.
 Thus, it helps reduce inflammation (redness and swelling) in the intestines and provides relief from symptoms such as stomach pain or bleeding.

-Use MESALAZINE as directed by your physician.
+Use Mesalazine as directed by your physician.
 Sometimes, you may experience diarrhoea, stomach pain, headache or nausea.
-Most of these side effects of MESALAZINE do not require medical attention and gradually resolve over time.
+Most of these side effects of Mesalazine do not require medical attention and gradually resolve over time.
 However, if the side effects persist or worsen, please consult your doctor.

 Inform your doctor if you are allergic to Mesalazine, aspirin, or other medicines.
-MESALAZINE should be used with caution in the elderly.
-If pregnant or breastfeeding, please inform your doctor before using the MESALAZINE.
-Avoid taking MESALAZINE if you have severe kidney failure.
-Avoid taking MESALAZINE if you have blood abnormalities or kidney problems caused by other medicines such as Sulphasalazine.
+Mesalazine should be used with caution in the elderly.
+If pregnant or breastfeeding, please inform your doctor before using the Mesalazine.
+Avoid taking Mesalazine if you have severe kidney failure.
+Avoid taking Mesalazine if you have blood abnormalities or kidney problems caused by other medicines such as Sulphasalazine.

-Uses of MESALAZINE
+Uses of Mesalazine

-Ulcerative colitis, Ulcerative proctitis
+Treatment of Ulcerative colitis, Ulcerative proctitis.

 Medicinal Benefits

-MESALAZINE contains Mesalazine, an anti-inflammatory drug used to treat ulcerative colitis, ulcerative proctitis and Crohn’s disease.
+Mesalazine contains Mesalazine, an anti-inflammatory drug used to treat ulcerative colitis, ulcerative proctitis and Crohn’s disease.
 It works by inhibiting the production of certain chemical substances, such as prostaglandins, that cause pain and swelling.
 Thereby helping reduce inflammation (redness and swelling) in the intestines and providing relief from symptoms such as stomach pain or bleeding.
-Also, MESALAZINE may prevent further episodes of ulcerative colitis.
+Also, Mesalazine may prevent further episodes of ulcerative colitis.
 It is especially useful when ulcerative colitis symptoms affect the rectum.

 Directions for Use

 Suppository: Empty your bowels if required.
 Wash your hands thoroughly before and after use.
 Lie down on your left side and raise your right knee to the chest.
 Remove the wrapper and insert the pointed end of the suppository into the rectum.
 If necessary, grease the suppository tip with petroleum jelly.
 Enema: Use it as advised by the doctor.
 Shake the bottle well and remove the protective shield from the tip.
 Lie down on your left side, raise your right knee to the chest, or kneel and lean forward so that the head and chest are resting comfortably.
 Insert the enema bottle into the rectum with the tip pointing towards the navel.
 Squeeze the bottle gently until it is empty.
 Remove the bottle from the rectum and wash your hands thoroughly.
-Rectal foam: MESALAZINE should be used as directed by your doctor.
+Rectal foam: It should be used as directed by your doctor.
 It is exclusively intended for rectal usage.
 Before using, empty your bowels (if necessary) and wash your hands.
 Shake the bottle vigorously for at least 30 seconds.
 Remove the applicator's protective cap and hold the bottle by its top end.
 Lie on your left side, your left leg extended and your right leg bent.
 Insert the applicator (lubricant-coated) for easier entry into the rectum.
 Squeeze the bottle gently while holding it directed towards your navel.
 When the bottle is empty, remove the applicator from the rectum.
 Allow the drug to spread throughout the lower section of the large intestine for at least 30 minutes by remaining in this posture.
 Wash your hands (after usage) and wait till the next morning to empty your bowels.
 Your doctor will choose the appropriate amount and duration for you based on your age, body weight, and medical state.

 Storage